jenssegers/laravel-mongodb-lite/README.md

     'Jenssegers\Mongodb\MongodbServiceProvider',

-Add an alias for the query builder, you can change this alias to your own preference:
+Add an alias for the database manager, you can change this alias to your own preference:

     'MDB'            => 'Jenssegers\MongodbLite\Facades\DB',